rproepp/spykeviewer/doc/source/usage.rst

 Select the ``Plugins`` dock (located next to the ``Filter`` dock in the initial layout) to see the list of available plugins.
 To start a plugin, simply double-click it or select it and then click on "Run Plugin" in the plugin toolbar or menu.

-You can change the configuration of a plugin by clicking on "Configure Plugin" on the plugin toolbar or menu.
+For example, if you start the "Signal Plot" plugin, it will create a plot of selected analog signals.
+Try selecting Segment 3, Tetrode 2 and Channels 3 and 4.
+When you now start the plugin, you will see the signals of the selected channels in Segment 3.
+Now select some units and then open the plugin configuration by clicking on "Configure Plugin" on the plugin toolbar or menu.
+Select "Show Spikes" and set "Display" to "Lines".
+When you now start the plugin, you will see the analog signals and the spike times of your selected units.
+Go to the configuration again, set "Display" to  "Waveforms" and check "Use first spike as template".
+After another run of the plugin, you will see the template spike waveforms overlaid on the analog signals.
+To learn more about the included plugins and how to use them, go to :ref:`plugins`.

 .. _console: